 We know that things always tend to get cheaper and more sophisticated in technology.
 That’s not new.
 But it’s really gotten to the point now where a lot of the data that we used to throw away because it just wasn’t practical to keep, it is now easily kept.
 Storage is cheap enough where you can pretty much keep everything, and if you can keep everything then you have a lot more data and detail that you can analyze.

 They had something called map reduce because what they were doing, and still are doing, is crawling the Web.
 The huge amounts of data that that involves, relational databases just didn't cut it for them.
 So they created something called map reduce.
-They created their own file system, and the long story short, there is these open source project called Hadoop.
-H-A-D-O-O-P. Hadoop is, in fact, the open sources implementation of Google’s map reduce and the Google file system, although in Hadoop, it’s known as the Hadoop distributed file system.
+They created their own file system, and the long story short, there is this open source project called Hadoop.
+H-A-D-O-O-P. Hadoop is, in fact, the open source implementation of Google’s map reduce and the Google file system, although in Hadoop, it’s known as the Hadoop distributed file system.